This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your urostomy specialist will tell you how often to change your pouch and will show you how.
 Most pouches should be changed every 3 to 4 days to prevent an infection.
+You may need to change your pouch any time your skin sweats or gets wet.
 Always change it if is leaking.
 The best time to change your pouch is in the morning before you drink any liquids.
 You will have less urine draining for your stoma at this time.
 The following is general information about how to change your pouch:

 - Wash your hands with soap and water.
 Empty the contents of the pouch into the toilet.

 - Gently remove the pouch.
 Push your skin down and away from the adhesive skin barrier with one hand.
 With the other hand, pull the pouch up and away from your stoma.